 Marijuana may only be sold by dispensaries or Retail Marijuana Stores that have obtained a license from the Marijuana Enforcement Division (MED), the Colorado Department of Revenue division tasked with regulating the Medical and Retail Marijuana industries in Colorado.

-What Licenses do Marijuana Dispensaries Need?
+What Licenses Do Marijuana Dispensaries Need?

 Each Retail Marijuana Establishment must obtain a Regulated Marijuana Business License from the Marijuana Enforcement Division.
 A separate Marijuana Hospitality Business License is necessary to allow for the consumption of marijuana products within the business premises.
 The applicant must demonstrate two years of residency in Colorado when applying for the license.
 The applicant must also pass criminal and background checks.